thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 - Explain what Material UI is
 - Explain why Material UI is important
+- Use inline styling to modify the look of a React user interface
 - Describe Material UI's main layout, navigation, and form components
 - Use Material UI to build a React user interface
-- Use Inline Styling to modify the look of a React user interface

 ## What's Material UI?